michelsalib/Gi7/README.markdown

 ## Dependencies
 The small dependencies are already packaged into the solution.

 - You must have the mango beta release installed on your phone and the correponding development tools
 - It uses MVVM Light Toolkit for windows phone 7.1 (beta)
 - It uses RestSharp library
-- It uses a small Kawagoe library to cache images

 *Feel free to participate, comment, report bug or ask for new functionnalities.* Also I am not a very good UI designer, so any help is much apreciated.